DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/08/patent-40007470-land2.JPG)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/08/patent-40007470-land3.JPG)

-If you have or know of other i-type to SX70 solutions, or have any other info please comment below or send me an email at opensx70 at openSX70 dot com.
+If you have or know of other i-type to SX70 solutions, or have any other info please comment below or send an email to opensx70.com.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/08/sx70-batteries.JPG)